Wine Terms

 A fortified wine from Sicily, often used in cooking and available in both dry and sweet styles.

-Bordeaux region renowned for high-quality red wines from grapes like Cabernet Sauvignon, Merlot, and Cabernet Franc.
-Full-bodied and complex, with flavours of blackcurrants, plums, and spices.
-Divided into appellations like Margaux, Pauillac, and Saint-Estèphe.
+A prestigious subregion of Bordeaux, known for exceptional red wines made from Cabernet Sauvignon, Merlot, and Cabernet Franc.
+Médoc wines are full-bodied and complex, with notes of blackcurrant, plum, and spice.
+Key appellations include Margaux, Pauillac, and Saint-Estèphe.

 The specific climate conditions in a small, localised area within a vineyard, which can influence grape growing and wine characteristics.

-Red grape prevalent in the southern Rhône Valley and elsewhere.
-Noted for its dark, tannic character with flavours of black fruit, herbs, and spices.
-Often blended with grapes like Grenache and Syrah for added structure and complexity.
+A red grape widely grown in the southern Rhône Valley and beyond, known for its deep colour, firm tannins, and flavours of black fruit, herbs, and spice.
+Often blended with Grenache and Syrah to add structure, depth, and ageing potential.

-Red grape primarily cultivated in Puglia, southern Italy, notably in wines like Salice Salentino and Negroamaro di Terra d'Otranto.
-Recognized for full-bodied, spicy character with flavours of blackberries, plums, and chocolate.
-Often blended with grapes like Malvasia Nera and Primitivo.
+A red grape native to Puglia in southern Italy, featured in wines like Salice Salentino and Negroamaro di Terra d’Otranto.
+Known for its full-bodied, spicy character, with rich flavours of blackberry, plum, and chocolate.
+Often blended with Malvasia Nera or Primitivo for added depth and balance.

-Red grape widely cultivated in Sicily, southern Italy, used in wines like Nero d'Avola and Cerasuolo di Vittoria.
-Recognized for full-bodied, fruity character with flavours of blackberries, plums, and spices.
-Often oak-aged for added complexity and structure.
+A prominent red grape from Sicily, used in wines like Nero d’Avola and Cerasuolo di Vittoria.
+Known for its full-bodied, fruity profile with notes of blackberry, plum, and spice.
+Often oak-aged to enhance structure and complexity.

 Wines produced outside the traditional wine-growing areas of Europe, such as the Americas, Australia, and New Zealand.